PhillHenry/ml_business_process_engineering/hugo/content/blog/death_of_datascience.md

 And just as the software industry collapsed in 2001 so will the data science industry if things continue this way.

-How does the industry avoid this?
+How do we avoid this?
 Well, one way is to have data scientists engage more with the rest of the team - the data engineers, the business representatives, the testers, etc.
 The Agile movement in the software industry showed how developers could be more professional.
 They were no longer to sit in their basements, hidden away from the business.